Bad Odors and Taste in New England Water

 Chlorination can create bad odors and taste in your water supply.
 This is the process of adding chlorine to drinking water to disinfect it and kill germs.
-It is the most common method employed by cities and towns used for this purpose.
-While the chemical could be harmful in high doses, when it is properly added to water it mixes in resulting in low levels that kill germs but are still safe to drink.
+It is the most common method employed by cities and towns for this purpose.
+While the chemical could be harmful in high doses, when it is properly added to water it mixes, resulting in low levels that kill germs but are still safe to drink.
 The dosing levels of chlorine may vary during the course of the year.
 During the summer months when the water heats up, the potential for increased bacterial activity typically is countered with higher doses of chlorine.
 Also, depending on where your home is in the distribution system, you may have a higher level of chlorine in your water if you live closer to the water treatment plant and less if you are farther downstream.

 The smell and taste given off by highly chlorinated water can be very off putting.
 Who hasn’t lifted a water glass in a restaurant to a heavy whiff of chlorine?
 Chlorine is also not the best thing for your skin and hair as it can dry out both.
 Carbon filtration or a reverse osmosis system is very effective at removing this annoying water quality issue.

 ROTTEN EGG SMELL